Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.5.1">6.5.1.
 References</a>

-`"references"` relationship is used to provide bibliographic references for any of the entry types.
+The `"references"` relationship is used to provide bibliographic references for any of the entry types.
 It relates an entry with any number of `"reference"` entries.
 `"reference"` entries, mentioned in the returned JSON document, SHOULD be included in the `"included"` field as per